GCSouzaLab/DesignPatterns/README.md

 The developer doesn't need to know the details of the complex system, but can use the facade to access it through a simple interface.
 The example is the execution of SQL queries, from a sql file.
 Simplifying the usage for developers.
 And a good idea would be to have comments into the class, explaining the usage.

+## Decorator

+Decorator is a structural design pattern that allows us to add new behavior to an object dynamically.
+The example I used is the Coffee with milk and sugar.
+This example is like a cascade of classes, we add one after the other and so on.
+And the result of method getPrice() is the sum of all classes in the stack.